8 Best Natural Methods to Treat Digestive Problems

 – North Sea fish.
 These fish contain omega-3, known as anti-inflammatory, so they are recommended for those suffering from intestinal inflammation.
 Find here more information about the amazing health benefits of omega-3.

 – Cabbage and cabbage juice.
-These contain the amino acid glutamine, that eases inflammation in the digestive tract.
+These contain the amino acid glutamine that eases inflammation in the digestive tract.

 – Flaxseed and pumpkin seeds.
 These help to those suffering from constipation, but not for those suffering from diarrhea.

 In many cases, excess toxins in the body causes various digestive problems.
-Toxins are fertile ground for the development of candida, white fungus that appears usually in genital area or gastrointestinal tract and interfere with their activities.
-Avoiding sugary foods, foods of animal source and processed foods can help improve the situation.
+Toxins are fertile ground for the development of candida, white fungus that appears usually in genital area or gastrointestinal tract and interfere with their activities. reducing the consumption of sugary foods, foods of animal source and processed foods can help improve the situation.
 Specific foods that help eliminate toxins are algae, garlic, onions, wheat germ, green leafy vegetables, broccoli, fruits and water.
 Detoxification is recommended for all people, especially those who suffer from digestive problems.
 For more helpful information about detox process, its many health benefits and various detox methods, have a look at my e-book The Detox Guide.

 8. Exercise regularly